 The interface of quantum information theory and high-energy theory has seen rapid progress over the last few years, with significant advances on topics such as scrambling and chaos in quantum systems; complexity and black holes; holography and quantum error correction; entropy and energy bounds in quantum field theories; and traversable wormholes and quantum teleportation in semiclassical quantum gravity.
 This progress has shifted the landscape of physics, changing our perspectives on the deepest problems in the two fields and blurring the boundary between them.
-The 2018 annual meeting of It from Qubit: Simons Collaboration on Quantum Fields, Gravity, and Information will be an opportunity to review progress, assess where we stand today and develop strategies to tackle the outstanding challenges as we see them now.
+The 2018 annual meeting of It from Qubit: Simons Collaboration on Quantum Fields, Gravity, and Information served as an opportunity to review progress, assess where we stand today and develop strategies to tackle the outstanding challenges as we see them now.

 - Collaboration website